 Hope you all had a wonderful Christmas/Hanukah/holiday celebration!

 People often comment about how lucky my family is, are, whatever.
 Ahem.
 Well.
 This story illustrates how you can’t be a celeb in your own kitchen.
-The week after I made this dish for Recipe Club, I made it for my family.
+The week after I made Short Ribs Provencale with Creme Fraiche Mashed Potatoes for my Recipe Club, I made it for my family.
 The dialogue went something like this:

 Me: “What do you think??”